Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 Our decomposition of the switch is presented in Figure \ref{fig:switch routed circuit}.
 The basic intuition behind the diagram lies in the following interpretation.
 When we prepare the control qubit in $\ket{0}$, the target system may only enter the sectors of the wires inside the diagram corresponding to $i=0$.
 Recalling that $\ch_L^0$ was a $d$-dimensional sector, and that $\ch_R^0$ was a trivial, one-dimensional `dummy sector', this means that the particle will exit via the left output port of every $W$ it enters.
 Meanwhile, the right output will receive a one-dimensional dummy system, analogous to the vacuum in the interferometric example above (although this is merely a formal analogy – we are not committing to any particular physical interpretation of this dummy system).
 This means that the particle will go through Alice's node first, then Bob's, then out to the future.
 The opposite is true when we prepare the control in $\ket{1}$.

-In order to show that this circuit is consistent, we will reconstruct it from a more basic routed supermap, called a \textit{skeletal supermap}.
-This is a routed supermap whose routed circuit decomposition just includes wires; there is no need for any boxes representing non-identity unitary transformations.
+We now want to nail down how the route structure in Figure \ref{fig:switch routed circuit} can be leveraged to certify that the supermap is a valid one.
+To do this, we first need to to consider a further pruned version of the circuit, in which only the essential information appears.
+This is given by what we call a \textit{skeletal supermap}: a supermap that includes nothing other than wires, without any boxes representing non-identity unitary transformations.
 The idea is that we can obtain the original supermap from the skeletal supermap by `fleshing it out', i.e.\ inserting some unitary transformations into the nodes.
 If we can show that this skeletal supermap is a valid superunitary, then it follows immediately that our original supermap is a valid superunitary.

 A suitable skeletal supermap for the switch is represented in Figure \ref{fig:switch skeletal}.
 Inserting $W$ and $W^\dag$ into the bottom and top nodes respectively, and inserting the superunitary

 into each of the middle nodes yields \texttt{SWITCH}.